After-Shock/Cloudbox-wiki/FAQ.md

   * And verify that `/opt/rutorrent/nginx/nginx.conf` has `auth_basic "Restricted Content";` and `auth_basic_user_file /config/nginx/.htpasswd;` inside all location references.
 See image below.
   * ![  ](https://i.imgur.com/VyyijSP.png)
   * Start the container: `docker start rutorrent`

+## If you are importing your previous Sonarr and Radarr database..

+Cloudbox uses Sonarr's develop branch and Radarr's nightly branch during install.
+If you want to import an existing database that is on Sonarr's master branch or Radarr's develop branch (the two most stable branches), you should upgrade to those releases on a working installation first, make a backup, and then import into the respective folders (i.e. `/opt/sonarr/` or `/opt/radarr/`).